 But in neutrino detection by a massive detector the Schroedinger equation is so complicated that it is not easily solved.
 Condensed matter physicists have treated this question many times by finding a small parameter and writing the solution as a power series in the small parameter.
 In most cases the leading term in the series is sufficient for most purposes.
 In neutrino oscillations the obvious small parameter is the ratio of the detector size to the oscillation wave length.
-We show below that the leading term in an expansion in this small parameter is adequate.
+We sho w below that the leading term in an expansion in this small parameter is adequate.

 The application of quantum mechanics to problems of coherence and interference has been confused by the Schroedinger cat paradox.
 There the cat is alive in a cage and is killed by the arrival of a bullet shot from a gun triggered by the decay of a radioactive nucleus.
 The suggestion that the cat is in a coherent mixture of life and death is simply wrong.
 The cat is either alive or dead even if no one opens the cage.
 The radio active nucleus is not an isolated quantum system.
 It is coupled to an environment which will change drastically when the nucleus decays, changes its state and emits an $\alpha$, $\beta$ or $\gamma$ ray.
 One does not need to open the cage to see if the cat is alive or dead.
 The environment always contains the information.